Seventeen Mile Rocks

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows nine active transport stops operating within Seventeen Mile Rocks.
-These stops are served by five individual bus routes, collectively providing 344 weekly passenger trips.
+These stops serve a mix of bus routes, with five individual routes collectively providing 344 weekly passenger trips.
 Transport accessibility is rated good, with residents typically located 265 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode at 83%, with 12% using train.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
+As primarily residential, most commute outward.
+Car remains dominant at 83%, with train use at 12%.
+Vehicle ownership averages 1.7 per dwelling, above regional average.

-According to the 2021 Census, 29.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 49 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.
+High 29.3% of residents work from home (2021 Census).
+Service frequency averages 49 trips daily across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport